nvhieu1978/plutus-pioneer-program/docs/week3.rst

 actually works in Haskell.

-We saw the low-level implementation, where all three arguments are represented by the *Data* type.
+We saw the low-level implementation, where all three arguments are represented by the ``Data`` type.
 We also saw that in practice this is not used.

-Instead, we use the typed version, where *Datum* and *Redeemer* can be custom types (as long as they implement the *IsData* type class), and where the third argument is of type *ScriptContext* (previously *ValidatorCtx*).
+Instead, we use the typed version, where the datum and redeemer* can be custom types (as long as they implement the ``IsData`` type class), and where the third argument is of type ``ScriptContext``.

-In the examples we have seen so far we have looked at the *Datum* and the *Redeemer*, but we have always ignored the *Context*.
-But the *Context* is, of course, very important.
-So, in this lecture we will start looking at the *Context*.
+In the examples we have seen so far we have looked at the datum and the redeemer, but we have always ignored the context.
+But the context is, of course, very important.
+So, in this lecture we will start looking at the context.

 ScriptContext
 -------------